 The West was messing with the global climate before the Industrial Revolution when the genocide of most natives from the Americas led to global climate change and the “Little Ice Age” of the 17th C. Although the Little Ice Age declined at the beginning of the 19th C., the depopulation allowed for the Industrial Revolution.

 As the “world” takes stock of the IPPC’s report and we make more changes, the West (and China) will claim that it’s saved us all from climate catastrophe.
 Changing the narrative and taking credit from the Rest for solving the problem the West created.
+Intentionally Whitewashing the true impact of their legacy as (rewritten) history repeats itself:

 If the West (and the still rising East) want to adapt to meet the climate challenges of today, it must have a rethink.
 If not, the current logic of empire will erase us all; the IPCC predicts that in continuing at current levels of emissions we would see the global surface temperature increase to almost 3°C.

-So maybe “indigenous knowledge systems should be a guide for the future,” Vehia Wheeler, co-founder of Sustainable Oceania Solutions said in a recent tweet.
+So maybe “Indigenous knowledge systems should be a guide for the future,” Vehia Wheeler, co-founder of Sustainable Oceania Solutions said in a recent tweet.
 And be given credit

 “[Scientists have] been telling us for over three decades of the dangers of allowing the planet to warm,” the United Nations Environment Programme (UNEP) executive director Inger Andersen, said at the IPCC press conference.
 “The world listened but didn’t hear.”